 Nvidia Ampere GPUs Destroy Early Benchmarks, Won’t Require PCIe 4.0

-recently unveiled its long-awaited Amepre-based graphics cards, displacing the famously spendy Turing architecture. isn't going to be cheap necessarily, but the value seems great based on some tests.
-You might also be happy to learn you won't need a PCIe 4.0 slot for the top-of-the-line RTX 3090.
+Nvidia recently unveiled its long-awaited Amepre-based graphics cards, displacing the famously spendy Turing architecture.
+Ampere isn’t going to be cheap necessarily, but the value seems great based on some early tests.
+You might also be happy to learn you won’t need a PCIe 4.0 slot for the top-of-the-line RTX 3090.

 The new cards are Nvidia’s second-generation of ray tracing hardware.
 The most powerful RTX 3090 card will support 8K 60fps video, and potential buyers have been concerned their older PCIe slots wouldn’t cut it.
 Most modern desktop motherboards have at least one 16x PCIe slot for a video card.
 The PCI Express 4.0 standard has started appearing over the last several years, but there are still plenty of boards with the older 3.0 slot.